-There’s just something about being by the water that can be romantic.
-Bristol Harbour as the sun sets is divine.
-[Insert emoji with heart eyes here.]
+There’s just something about being by the water that can be so romantic.
+Bristol Harbour as the sun sets, listening to the lapping water, is divine.
 When you head down to the docks and see that view, you can definitely see why it was the perfect setting for a little romancing back in the day for all those that arrived in Bristol.

 5. Leigh Woods